Existential-Kernel/Guideline-webhooks/README.md

 ## **Instructions**

-> 1. To choose which channel you want to send your webhook, make sure to go to your rule channel where you want to send the webhook.
+> 1. To choose which channel you want to send your webhook, make sure to go to your rule channel's settings first.
 >
 > 2. go to `channel settings > integrations > create webhook` and choose the profile and username for the webhook.
 >